Import from a CSV or Excel file

 MENU: TOOLS > IMPORT / EXPORT DATA > IMPORT FROM EXCEL FILE

-NOTE: Microsoft Excel must be installed on your computer to use the Import form Excel File function.
+NOTE: Microsoft Excel must be installed on your computer for eForms to use the Import form Excel File function but is not required when importing from CSV

-1. When importing using eForms Standard, each sheet in the spreadsheet must contain data for one company and one slip type only.
-When importing using eForms Enterprise, each sheet in the spreadsheet can contain multiple companies by entering the company name(s) in the COMPANY.NAME1 column (and, optionally, a company tag in the COMPANY.COMPANYTAG column) to distinguish between the companies that each slip will be imported into.
-Each sheet will be imported separately.
+1. When importing using eForms Standard, each CSV file or sheet in an Excel spreadsheet must contain data for one company and one slip type only.
+When importing using eForms Enterprise, each CSV file or sheet in an Excel spreadsheet can contain multiple companies by entering the company name(s) under COMPANY.NAME1 column (and, optionally, a company tag under COMPANY.COMPANYTAG column) to distinguish between the companies that each slip will be imported into.
+Each CSV file or Excel sheet will be imported separately.

 2. Enter the appropriate key in cell A1 to designate the type of data being imported (use of the same key in the other cells in column A is not required).
 Refer to the appropriate section under Headings for Import Files for the keys for each type of form.

 3. Complete the first row by adding the headings that eForms expects for the type of data being imported.
 See the section Headings for Import Files for the headings for each slip type.
-Errors will result if headings are used that are not recognized by eForms.
-Sample Excel import file templates and a sheet containing sample data can be found using the menu path: TOOLS > IMPORT DATA > OPEN EXCEL TEMPLATES.
-There is no need to include columns for every heading (nor need they be in any specific order); only include columns for which data exists that will be imported.
+There is no need to include columns for every heading (nor, other than cell A1, need they be in any specific order); only include columns for which data exists that will be imported.
 Additionally, if you have a column or row of data in your spreadsheet that you do not wish to import, you can force eForms to ignore it by entering "NULL" in the top cell of a column (to ignore the column) or in the first cell of a row (to ignore the row).

 4. Make sure that the data in each column matches the headings.
-For example, if the city and province were exported to a single column in the Excel sheet, you will need to move the province to the PROV column and the city to the CITY column.
-A typical spread sheet could look something like this:
+For example, if the city and province were exported to a single column in the source data, you will need to move the province to the PROV column and the city to the CITY column.
+A typical import file should look something like this:

 COMPANY.NAME1 (eForms Enterprise Only)